mfoemmel/fig/README.md

     $ fig --publish hello/1.0.0

 The "hello/1.0.0" string represents the name of the package and the version number.
-Once the package has been published, we can include it in other environments by using the "-i" or "--include" option (I'm going to move the ".fig" file out of the way first, so that fig doesn't automatically process it.):
+Once the package has been published, we can include it in other environments by using the "-i" or "--include" option (I'm going to move the "package.fig" file out of the way first, so that fig doesn't automatically process it.):

-    $ mv .fig .fig.bak
+    $ mv package.fig package.bak
     $ fig -u -i hello/1.0.0 -- hello
     ...downloading files...
     Hello, World